HFScripts/ChatGPTWindows/README.md

 ### In the AIvoice.py...
-We have something setup that looks like this:
+We have something setup that looks like this on line "61":
 ```
 tosend = "respond in a flirtatious fantasy female character accent, never say emotions like giggles." + said
 ```
 - What it does is applies that prefix to everything you ask.
 Changing it can give you some fun results: